syedishaq13129/quickstart-dotnet-serverless-cicd-aws/README.md

+CI/CD Pipeline for Serverless .NET Applications on AWS

+   Deploy an automated pipeline to build and deploy serverless .NET applications-

+ This Quick Start builds a continuous integration and delivery (CI/CD) pipeline for serverless .NET applications on the Amazon Web Services (AWS) Cloud.
+This scalable deployment helps you deliver features and updates rapidly and reliably.
+You have no build servers to manage, and you pay only for what you use.
+It deploys an AWS CodeCommit repository with a sample AWS Lambda application defined in an AWS Serverless Application Model (AWS SAM) template.
+Pushing changes to modify the application invokes AWS CodePipeline.
+The pipeline builds and deploys the application using AWS CloudFormation and exposes it to the internet with Amazon API Gateway.

+How To Deploy?

+1)Sign in to your AWS account.
+If you don't have an account, sign up at https://aws.amazon.com.
+2)click on the link.
+Before you create the stack, choose the Region from the top toolbar.
+3)Test the deployment.

+Amazon may share user-deployment information with the AWS Partner that collaborated with AWS on this solution

 ## .NET CI/CD for Serverless Applications — Quick Start

 For architectural details, step-by-step instructions, and customization options, see the [deployment guide](https://fwd.aws/EvrJV?).